She’s chasing a Washington dream. He’s the Night Mayor.

 President Obama made a habit of exploring the city, and even had a catchphrase for when he would leave his motorcade for an unplanned stroll through town: “The bear is loose!”
 He and the first lady could be spotted celebrating birthdays at Rose’s Luxury in Southeast, or blocking off a busy street in Adams Morgan for dinner at Mintwood Place, or sipping on something fancy at José Andrés’s Minibar.
 Articles appeared with headlines like, “How to eat your way through D.C. like Obama.”

-A dining guide for Trump would have exactly one entry: The Trump International Hotel.
+A dining guide for Trump would have exactly one entry: the Trump International Hotel.
 Trump showed no interest in eating out at any place without his name on it, and when recognizable members of his administration ventured out to other restaurants, their meals often came with a side of heckling.
 Townsend and Sanders may represent a rekindling of the affection between the city and its presiding administration — a natural consequence of a Democratic victory.
-And in certain instances, like when second gentleman Douglas Emhoff showed up to an event at Hook Hall, and when Harris strolled through a holiday arts fair, Townsend made the recommendations.
+And in certain instances, such as when second gentleman Douglas Emhoff showed up to an event at Hook Hall, and when Harris strolled through a holiday arts fair, Townsend made the recommendations.

 “I take pride in being a connector to real people,” he says.

 “I know real people!”
 Sanders says, smacking the table in mock exasperation.
 “I had dinner at the British ambassador’s house the other day. . . .
-He’s a real person.”
+She’s a real person.”

 "I know you," the waiter said to Sanders, after bringing over more rosé and whiskey to go with the main course of cheeseburgers and steak salad.
 "You're from CNN, I love your commentary!"